-The Gorelli’s first vintage under the Potazzine label was 1997, but Guiseppe Gorelli comes from a long line of Brunello di Montalcino producers.
-The name of their tiny estate was inspired by the couple’s two daughters, who they call Potazzine: which is the name of a local vivacious bird (featured on the label) that inhabits the Tuscan countryside.
+Potazzine is the Italian word for very colorful and vivacious birds which inhabit the Tuscan countryside.
 In Montalcino, grandparents and parents alike often use Potazzine as a term of endearment for children.
-In fact, it was their maternal grandmother who affectionately gave this nickname to Viola and Sofia who are the daughters of Gigliola Giannetti due to their constant ‘chirping’ to each other from the time they were babies.
+In fact, it was their maternal grandmother who affectionately gave this nickname to Viola and Sofia who are the daughters of Gigliola Giannetti.

 The two Potazzine birds on the label represent the name of the winery, but furthermore represent its entire evolution.
 It was created in 1993, when Viola was born, and expanded by a further two hectares in 1996, when Sofia came along.
 This brought the total area registered for the production of Brunello to five hectares.
 The training system is guyot with a density of 6,000 plants per hectare.